 This glossary, compiled by the Office of Data, Analytics, & Institutional Research, serves as a reference.
 It is a work in progress and has not yet been evaluated by all areas on campus.
 Several terms have been reviewed and endorsed by the Data Management Council, and can be shown by using the filter feature on this page.

-If you'd like to submit your feedback regarding a term(s), please fill out this form.
+If you would like to suggest a change or addition of a term(s), please fill out this form.

 Filter Panel